dlt/blog/content/posts/introduction-to-postgresql-indexes.md

          data_directory
 ---------------------------------
  /opt/homebrew/var/postgresql@16
 {{< / highlight >}}

+Now we can use the internal `pg_class` to find the file where the heap a table is stored:

 {{< highlight sql >}}
+create table foo (id int, name text);

 select oid, datname
 from pg_database
 where datname = 'my_database';